Article First Published 20th May 2007 | Last Updated: Wednesday 8th February 2017

 But there’s troubling mustering in Deep Space.
 The H.M.S Achilles is picking up strange signals when, suddenly, an enormous fleet of hostile ships ambushes the destroyer.
 As the crew struggles to stay alive, they realize with horror that the hostiles have brought a weapon of unimaginable power.
 Dan Dare, pilot of the future, has been called out of retirement…

-Currently, although there have been other attempts to relaunch Dan Dare, new adventures featuring the classic incarnation feature in Spaceship Away, a professionally-published fanzine founded by Eagle fan Rod Barzilay and now edited by Des Shaw, which features new Dan Dare strips and artwork by, amongst others, original Eagle and Dan Dare artist Don Harley.
+New adventures featuring the classic incarnation feature in Spaceship Away, a professionally-published fanzine founded by Eagle fan Rod Barzilay and now edited by Des Shaw, which features new Dan Dare strips and artwork by, amongst others, original Eagle and Dan Dare artist Don Harley.

 Famous Dan Dare Fans